 - Settings in Questetra for invoking API

-Setting up using the OAuth token that has obtained
+Setting up using the OAuth token that has been obtained

 2: Preparation on the side of partner service to be invoked

-Upon that, Questetra’s “callback URL” is required.
-(Sometimes referred to as “redirect URI”)
+In this case, Questetra’s “callback URL” is required (sometimes referred to as the “redirect URI”).

 - In a paid environment